cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 ## Public key cryptosystems

-Modern cryptographic systems leverage computer capabilities to make accessible the power of certain mathematical functions.
+Modern cryptographic systems leverage computer capabilities to make the power of certain mathematical functions available for practical use.

+Anyone new to blockchains will discover frequent references to message signatures and other concepts related to crytography.
+While this is not an extensive exploration of the topic and we will not be diving deeply into the mathematics, this section will demystify important concepts if they are new to you.

 ### Public / private key